Soccer in a Nutshell – Join the Conversation

-History and diversity of football
+History and diversity of soccer

-Introduction and development of women’s football
+Introduction and development of women's soccer

-Structure of football associations
+Structure of soccer associations

 National and international leagues and competitions

-UEFA competitions: Successful German teams at national level qualify for European competitions such as the UEFA Champions League and the UEFA Europa League.
+UEFA competitions: Successful German teams at the national level qualify for European competitions such as the UEFA Champions League and the UEFA Europa League.

 International competitions